nhsengland/evalsense/README.md

 - `source .venv/bin/activate`
 - `pre-commit install`

+Note that the code is formatted with [ruff](https://github.com/astral-sh/ruff) and type-checked by [pyright](https://github.com/microsoft/pyright) in `standard` type checking mode.
+For the best development experience, we recommend enabling the corresponding extensions in your preferred code editor.

 To setup the Node environment for the LLM evaluation guide (located under [`guide/`](https://github.com/nhsengland/evalsense/tree/main/guide)):

 - Install [node](https://nodejs.org/en/download) if it's not installed already